leminhloc2008/Auto-Typer-for-Dank-Memer/README.md

 pip install keyboard

 ## How to run
-Run the dankmemercheat.py file keep your cursor at the discord chat box.\
+Run the dankmemercheat.py file and keep your cursor at the discord chat box.\
 The program will auto type in these lines:\
 \
 pls beg\